DanielCasey96/Aggregator/README.md

 ### Service impl
 This service intentionally doesn't use Spring for improved size, speed and the learning opportunity.
+The serivce utilises dependecny injection via Constructors with an intention of Inversion of Control.

 ### TODO
 Add DH exchange for password encryption